How to Create Well-Defined Remote Working Policies

 If you’re a business owner or manager with a team of remote employees, it’s critical to create clear policies so that employees understand what’s expected of them in every aspect of their work.
 Here are some smart guidelines for kicking off your remote work policy.

 Of course, one of the perks of working from home is the beauty of a flexible schedule.
-But to maintain consistency and make communication reliable, you’ll need to set some reasonable parameters for when people should be doing their work — especially since distractions from family members, pets, and necessary chores can add up.
+But to maintain consistency and make communication reliable, you’ll need to set some reasonable parameters for when people should be doing their work — especially since distractions from family s, pets, and necessary chores can add up.
 Depending on the nature of your business, you can implement a traditional nine-to-five workday or allow employees more flexibility and autonomy over their schedules.
 Whatever you decide, make sure your rules about the daily work timeline are crystal clear.

 Unlike a traditional office setting, it’s difficult to see what folks are working on when they’re telecommuting.
 A strong remote working policy is focused on what employers expect from their team and how that will be measured.
 Of course, each business and team is unique, so measures of success are different for every team.